-This ARTICLE On Credit Tradelines NOT Reporting To Credit Bureaus Was PUBLISHED On October 4th, 2020
+This Article Is About Credit Tradelines NOT Reporting To Credit Bureaus

-- However, I found a trick on how to reach a human at the credit bureaus, which I have written a step by step blog to share with our viewers at Gustan Cho Associates
+Most times I got disconnected while they were trying to transfer me to either a supervisor and/or a different department.
+Trying to reach a human operator at the credit bureaus was next to impossible.
+I found a trick on how to reach a human at the credit bureaus, which I have written a step-by-step blog to share with our viewers at Gustan Cho Associates.

 Re-Establishing Credit After Bankruptcy

 http://www.youtube.com/watch?v=38TusXKzKkM&ab_channel=Gustan Cho Associates-MortgageBankers